 These are powerful moves to build mobility in your hips and knees, as well as building strength in your glutes, quads, and hamstrings.

-I particularly use these with older clients who have more limited mobility in their hips and knees.
+I particularly use these with older clients who have more limited mobility in their hips and knees and not be able to perform TRX full body practices.

 4. TRX Plank